 Do I need a license or registration to ride an e-bike in Georgia?

-Under Georgia law, electric bicycles usage doesn’t require licensing, registration, or proof of insurance to ride most electric bikes.
-However, you must follow specific rules on motor power and speed.
+Under Georgia law, riding anelectric assisted bicycle doesn’t require licensing, registration, or proof of insurance to ride most electric bikes.
+However, you must follow specific rules on motor capacity and speed.

 What is the minimum age to ride an e-bike in Georgia?